fluxcd/flux2/docs/proposals/go-git-providers.md

 type OrganizationsClient interface {
 	// Get a specific organization the user has access to
-	// This might also refer to a sub-organization Get(ctx context.Context, o OrganizationRef) (*Organization, error)
+	// This might also refer to a sub-organization
+	// ErrNotFound is returned if the resource does not exist Get(ctx context.Context, o OrganizationRef) (*Organization, error)

 	// List all top-level organizations the specific user has access to